Image Credit: cloudfront.net

 A Perfect Branding Opportunity

-RCB’s gigantic fanbase gives USL an excellent platform to promote its brands.
-The franchise’s name itself is inspired by USL’s whisky brand, Royal Challenge, ensuring continuous brand recall.
+The name of the franchise itself holds a massive brand recall.
 With IPL’s massive viewership, USL benefits from increased consumer engagement, strategic sponsorships, and heightened visibility, strengthening its presence in the competitive liquor market.

 Strengthening Global Presence